chluebi/rem3/README.md

 # How to Host
 Python requirements are all found in the pipenv file.
 Additionally you will need to use a psycopg2 compatible SQL database.
 Add the connection details to the config file.
-To connect to the Discord API you will need a Discord Account and a Discord Application with an added Bot.
+To connect to the Discord API you will need a Discord Account and a Discord Application with an added src.bot.
 Add the client id and token to the config file.

 ### Tags